Do PAC-Learners Learn the Marginal Distribution?: Detailed Proofs of Section Reference

-Given the closeness of Weak and Strong TV-learning, one might initially hope there is some way to amplify this weak learning of $D\in \mathscr{P}$ to a PAC-learner.
-Unfortunately, the main barrier in modifying the proof (lacking knowledge of the well-estimated set) turns out to be inherent, and we are able to give a very strong refutation of WTV's sufficiency: even \textit{perfect} WTV-learnability (with error $\varepsilon=0$) isn't sufficient to PAC-learn. \begin{theorem} There exists a class $(\mathscr{P}, X, H)$ with metric entropy $m(\varepsilon) \leq O(2^{1/\varepsilon})$ that is WTV-learnable in
+Given the closeness of weak and intermediate density estimation, one might hope there is some way to amplify weak estimation to a PAC-learner.
+Unfortunately, the main barrier in modifying the proof (lacking knowledge of the well-estimated set) turns out to be inherent, and we are able to give a very strong refutation of WDE's sufficiency: even a \textit{perfect} weak estimator (i.e.\ one with error $\varepsilon=0$) isn't sufficient to PAC-learn. \begin{theorem} There exists a class $(\mathscr{P}, X, H)$ with metric entropy $m(\varepsilon) \leq O(2^{1/\varepsilon})$ and a WDE with